MrDham/OpenTheremin_V4_with_MIDI/README.md

     The receiver can bufferize MSB to synchronize it with the LSB.

     In function "Application::set_parameters" of application.cpp you can tweak the code to configure the list of CC associated Rod antenna.
-    You can aslo scale the CC sensivity to hand movement.
+    You can aslo scale the CC sensivity to hand movement (128 corresponding to 1:1 scale).

  8. Loop antenna MIDI CC: 8 positions
     (1-Modulation, 7-Volume, 11-Expression, 71-Resonnance, 74-Cutoff, 91-Reverb, 93-Chorus, 95-Phaser)